7 Causes of Pride: How to be More Humble!

 #3 Fear of Vulnerability.

-Vulnerability means, “the quality or state of being exposed to the possibility of being attacked or harmed, either physically or emotionally.”
+Vulnerability means “the quality or state of being exposed to the possibility of being attacked or harmed, either physically or emotionally.”

 Ultimately, a humble person isn’t afraid of judgmental and critical people (their perspective isn’t true).
-Sometimes you have to release the fear of people laughing, gossiping, misunderstanding you, and trying to hurt you.
-The truth is, God always blesses the man that is humble, kind, and tries to do everything with honor and purity.
-“For those who exalt themselves will be humbled, and those who humble themselves will be exalted.”
-Matthew 23:12
+Sometimes, you have to release the fear of people laughing, gossiping, misunderstanding you, or trying to hurt you.
+The truth is, God always blesses the person who is humble, kind, and tries to do everything with honor and purity.

 “Trust in the Lord with all your heart, and do not lean on your own understanding.
 In all your ways acknowledge him, and he will make straight your paths.”
 Proverbs 3:5-6